robalty/pysynth/CONTRIBUTING.md

 ## GitHub Standards

 Make a branch for new features or areas you're working on.
 Commit often to that branch while you're working, push to the branch when you're finished for the work period.
 Merge branch to master after you've finished the feature and thoroughly tested.
 Leave useful commit messages and merge comments.
+Maintain a .gitignore file and don't push anything more than source code to the repo (for PyCharm and IDEs especially).
+[Here's a good general Python one.](https://github.com/github/gitignore/blob/master/Python.gitignore)

 ## Coding Standards